DoriCastilla/Playing-with-Raspeberry-Pi/Building a Raspberry Pi NAS.md

 When you connect remotely by PuTTY you will not need the peripherals anymore.
 Open PuTTy.
 Hostname: the IP of your RPI.
-The prompt will open and will ask you for user and password.
+The prompt will open and ask you for the user and password (remember, in this case pi : pi).

-In this case: pi / pi
+## STEP 4: Set a static IP and install and config Samba.
 Update and upgrade the system:
 ```
 sudo apt update && sudo apt upgrade -y